misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/cluster.md

 | Services Node Pool   | `n2-standard-4` | `m6i.xlarge`  |
 | Workspaces Node Pool | `n2-standard-8` | `m6i.2xlarge` |

+There are other relevant requirementss around the expected networking plicy and container runtime which can be found in the [Cluster Set-Up](../../latest/cluster-set-up#node-and-container-requirements) section.
+These requirements are respected in the coud specific instructions below.

 <CloudPlatformToggle id="cloud-platform-toggle-cluster">

 <div slot="gcp">